-For their part, McKinnie's agents still seemed genuinely miffed that he lasted until No. 7 and feel he should be paid money equal to that of Bills OT Mike Williams -- taken with the fourth pick.
+For their part, McKinnie's agents still seemed genuinely miffed that he last until No. 7 and feel he should be paid money equal to that of Bills OT Mike Williams -- taken with the fourth pick.

 What does this mean?
 Until one side blinks, there is no reason to think McKinnie will get in camp any time soon and both sides might dig out of pride more than any other factor and a protracted holdout that began in July could carry through much or possibly even all of August.

 Quarterbacks, Cowboys dominate NFL salesQuarterbacks continued to dominate officially licensed NFL sales, but the Dallas Cowboys proved to be the top-selling team, with Dez Bryant claiming the top spot.

 Report: Aldon Smith applies for reinstatementThe Raiders could get some added pass rush support